shahanavazm/vim-notes/README.md

 ## navigation and text objects
 a frequet pattern which works almost everyware:
 jump to a location using search, for example /{<CR>
-use text objects to change an area, for example ci{
+use text objects to operate on an area, for example ci{